-Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference 25.1.
+25.1.
 The Proponent is committed to ongoing consultation in accordance with a detailed Community and Stakeholder Engagement Plan to ensure local communities and stakeholders are engaged in a way that encourages active participation and safeguards the welfare of current and future generations.
-Volume 1, Section 25.2, Table 25-1

-Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference 25.2.
+25.2.
 The Project design and sequencing will enable progressive rehabilitation of the environment disturbed by the Project to comply with rehabilitation goals and objectives of the DERM guideline - Guideline 18: Rehabilitation requirements for mining projects in relation to intergenerational equity, polluter pays principle, protection of biodiversity and maintenance of essential ecologically processes.

 25.3.
 The strategies for mine rehabilitation will involve progressive landform preparation and revegetation to create a stable post-mining landform and use consistent with the surrounding environment.
-A financial assurance is to be put aside to provide guarantee for long-term land use outcomes. (also see Section G.26) Volume 1, Section 25.2, Table 25-1 25.4.
-Community and stakeholder engagement will remain an integral component of the Project - e.g. accurate and timely environmental, social and economic information will be provided to surrounding communities and stakeholders to demonstrate compliance. (also see Section G.20) Volume 1, Section 25.2, Table 25-1
+A financial assurance is to be put aside to provide guarantee for long-term land use outcomes.

+25.4.
+Community and stakeholder engagement will remain an integral component of the Project - e.g. accurate and timely environmental, social and economic information will be provided to surrounding communities and stakeholders to demonstrate compliance.

-Decommissioning and Rehabilitation C.26.
+C.26.
+Decommissioning and Rehabilitation